-Due to operational costs, we must charge a $3.00 fee for each submission, and we strongly encourage you to read the submission guidelines on this page before sending your work our way.
+Due to the operational costs of using Submittable, we must charge a $2.00 fee for each submission, and we strongly encourage you to read the submission guidelines on this page before sending your work our way.

 We consider literary short fiction with contemporary themes and styles.
 We tend to prefer character-driven work and pieces that explore marginalized voices.
 Submissions over 7,000 words are strongly discouraged.

 We consider poetry of any style.
 Please limit poetry submissions to no more than five poems.
 Please limit the number of cat poems (unless, of course, they are really, really good cat poems).

 We seek submissions of comics, graphic fiction, nonfiction, or poetry, photo and video essays, spoken word pieces, and audio prose and poetry–the kind of multi-media writing and art.